junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 ###  Markdown Renderer

 Luckily, there is a React component in the npm package readily used for rendering markdown purposes.
-The [react-markdown](https://github.com/remarkjs/react-markdown) is easy to use and integrate with any React application.
+The [react-markdown](https://github.com/remarkjs/react-markdown) component is easy to use and integrate with any React application.

 ```jsx
 import ReactMarkdown from 'react-markdown';